pranaykumarkgp/jio_product_device_2019/q1/README.md

 ### You can choose to code in python or java
-### How to read the dataset and API to develope is available in respective python java folder
+#### How to read the dataset and API to develope is available in java and python (you can modify as you wish, output should be same as expected.
-### Data is available in data folder
+#### Data is available in data folder

 #### Credit: The dataset is prepared using [Squad 2.0](https://rajpurkar.github.io/SQuAD-explorer/)